Insight

 Payment of duties and taxes

-For buyers: DAP gives you control over customs clearance and import costs, but you’ll need to handle more paperwork and payments once the shipment arrives.
+For buyers: DAP gives you control over customs clearance and import costs, but you will need to handle more paperwork and payments once the shipment arrives.

 Real-world example: